TypeFox/typir/documentation/kinds/custom-types.md

 ## Limitations

-- You cannot use simple string values for `TypeSelector`s (in order to specify custom properties of type `Type`), since they cannot be distinguished from string values for primitive custom properties.
+- You cannot use simple string values for `TypeDescriptor`s (in order to specify custom properties of type `Type`), since they cannot be distinguished from string values for primitive custom properties.
-  Therefore, only the restricted `TypeSelectorForCustomTypes` is supported by custom types instead of the usual `TypeSelector`.
+  Therefore, only the restricted `TypeDescriptorForCustomTypes` is supported by custom types instead of the usual `TypeDescriptor`.
   As a workaround for the identifier `'MyIdentifier'`, use `() => 'MyIdentifier'` instead.
 - Even if your custom type does not depend on other types or if you know, that the types your custom type depends on are already available, you need to call `getTypeFinal()`, e.g. `const myCustomType = customKind.create({...}).finish().getTypeFinal()!;`.